noamkanonich/Currency-Converter/README.md

 # Description
-A Currency Converter app that built using React.js
+A Currency Converter app that built using React.js and Exchange Rates API

 # Highlights
 * Built with modern technologies